 $ firebase login

-so that you are authenticated for all subsequent commands (it would be sad if Google didn’t check this, right?)
+so that you are authenticated for all subsequent commands.

 $ firebase init

 When asked to select features, just choose hosting, since auth and firestore were already selected in the console.
-For the other questions: Select your existing project, and choose build when asked about your project’s public directory.
+For the other questions: Select Use an existing project, namely your existing project, and choose dist when asked about your project’s public directory.

 $ firebase deploy